citrix/workspace-linux-oem-guide/docs/customize.md

 #### Configure audio latency correction

-If you have an Advanced Linux Sound Architecture (ALSA) implementation of VDCAM, you can control how audio latency in Receiver connections is processed.
+If you have an Advanced Linux Sound Architecture (ALSA) implementation of VDCAM, you can control how audio latency in Workspace app connections is processed.
 The audio redirection feature can detect periods of client overload and any delays in audio output.
 When client overload is detected, audio temporarily runs at a higher latency to increase the smoothness of the audio output.
 In periods of client stability, any excess latency is discarded to improve synchronization.

 In the [ClientAudio] section of module.ini, enable the feature by setting
 AudioLatencyControlEnabled to True.
 The default setting is recommended so this is sufficient to enable the feature.

 ##### Advanced settings:
 The audio latency control aims for latency to stay in the range above the lower band set by PlaybackDelayThresh and below AudioMaxLatency under normal conditions.
 In situations where audio throughput is insufficient the latency is raised by AudioTempLatencyBoost above the lower band.
 This boost provides more buffering to allow smooth although slightly more delayed audio.
 Once the period of insufficient audio throughput has ended the latency is corrected back to the normal levels.
-The last setting is the AudioLatencyCorrectionInterval which defines how often in milliseconds Receiver tries to correct the latency.
+The last setting is the AudioLatencyCorrectionInterval which defines how often in milliseconds Workspace app tries to correct the latency.

 * PlaybackDelayThresh, specify the initial level of output buffering in milliseconds.
-Receiver tries to maintain this level of buffering throughout a session's duration.
+Workspace app tries to maintain this level of buffering throughout a session's duration.
 (Default 150ms).
-* AudioMaxLatency, specify the maximum latency in milliseconds to allow before Receiver attempts to discard audio data.
+* AudioMaxLatency, specify the maximum latency in milliseconds to allow before Workspace app attempts to discard audio data.
 (Default 300ms).
 * AudioTempLatencyBoost, sets the amount by which the higher latency band is above the lower.
 (Default 300ms)
 * AudioLatencyCorrectionInterval, specify how often we want to attempt to correct the latency in milliseconds.
 (Default 300ms)

 ### Browse content redirection

-Redirects the contents of a web browser to a client device and creates a corresponding browser embedded within Citrix Receiver.
+Redirects the contents of a web browser to a client device and creates a corresponding browser embedded within Citrix Workspace app.
 This feature offloads network usage, page processing, and graphics rendering to the endpoint.
 Doing so improves the user experience when browsing demanding webpages, especially webpages that incorporate HTML5 or Flash video.
 Browser content redirection is supported on the x86, x64, and ARM hard float (armhf) platforms.

 For more information, see [Browse content redirection](https://docs.citrix.com/en-us/xenapp-and-xendesktop/current-release/multimedia/browser-content-redirection.html) and [Browser content redirection policy settings](https://docs.citrix.com/en-us/xenapp-and-xendesktop/current-release/policies/reference/ica-policy-settings/browser-content-redirection-policy-settings.html) in XenApp and XenDesktop documentation.

 ### Better logging

-The retail build of standard Citrix Receiver for Linux can now generate and send logs through syslog.
+The retail build of standard Citrix Workspace app for Linux can now generate and send logs through syslog.
 This feature allows the handling of messages to be controlled based on their level and origin.
 Retail logging support is being introduced for the Connection Sequence (WD, PD, TD, Proxy) and Printing components.
 Retail logging support is also being introduced for the Connection Center, Graphics (thinwire), and End User Experience Monitoring (EUEM) modules.
 This helps users troubleshoot, and - in cases of complicated issues - facilitate the support team's job by using the detailed logs available.
 The log output is similar to the current debugging mode.

 The logging parameters, log level, log file, log method (sequence, multi-sequential, cycle), and the module to be logged can be configured using configuration files.
-For information about enabling retail logging, see [Citrix Receiver for Linux](https://docs.citrix.com/en-us/receiver/linux.html) Product Documentation.
+For information about enabling retail logging, see [Citrix Workspace app for Linux](https://docs.citrix.com/en-us/receiver/linux.html) Product Documentation.

 ### Cryptographic update

 This feature is an important change to the secure communication protocol.
 Cipher suites with the prefix TLS_RSA_ do not offer forward secrecy.
 These cipher suites are now generally deprecated by the industry.
-However, to support backward compatibility with older versions of XenApp and XenDesktop, Receiver for Linux has an option to enable these cipher suites.
-For more information about configuring deprecated cipher suites, see the Secure section in the [Citrix Receiver for Linux](https://docs.citrix.com/en-us/receiver/linux.html) Product Documentation.
+However, to support backward compatibility with older versions of XenApp and XenDesktop, Workspace app for Linux has an option to enable these cipher suites.
+For more information about configuring deprecated cipher suites, see the Secure section in the [Citrix Workspace app for Linux](https://docs.citrix.com/en-us/receiver/linux.html) Product Documentation.

 ### Multi-monitor layout persistence

 This feature lets you save the position of a desktop session, and then relaunch it in the same position.
 This feature avoids the overhead of repositioning sessions at every launch.
 It empowers you to dynamically adjust and save the layout information across endpoints, thus optimizing the end user experience in multi-monitor environments.
-For more information about configuring multi-monitor layout persistence, see the Optimize section in the [Citrix Receiver for Linux](https://docs.citrix.com/en-us/receiver/linux.html) Product Documentation.
+For more information about configuring multi-monitor layout persistence, see the Optimize section in the [Citrix Workspace app for Linux](https://docs.citrix.com/en-us/receiver/linux.html) Product Documentation.

 ### Performance

 #### Memory

-In environments where limited memory is a problem, you can minimize the amount of memory used by Citrix Receiver with the following parameters.
+In environments where limited memory is a problem, you can minimize the amount of memory used by Citrix Workspace app with the following parameters.

 | Item | Description |
 |---|---|